JahnelGroup/journey-through-spring/_pages/core/gettingstarted-debugging.md

 ---
 title:  "Debugging"
-permalink: /core/spring-debugging
+permalink: /core/gettingstarted-debugging
 ---

 You just wrote an awesome program, fired it up and ugh-o...it doesn't work like you expect!
 Writing code is *easy* figuring out what's wrong with broken code is *really hard*.
 You have a couple of options.

-## Print Statements (DO NOT DO THIS)
+## Print Statements

 Yeah that's right, the good old print statement.
 It's the worst way to debug a problem but it sure is a technique and we've all been there so why not cover it.
-Doing this has so many problems but the main reason I feel is that you're actually editing source-code for debugging and you'll likely end up just leaving it there to flood the logs in prod.
+Doing this has so many problems but the main reason I feel is that you're actually editing source-code for debugging and you'll likely end up just leaving it there to flood the logs in production.

 **Do not do this.**